TU Go Web Client

 Engagement and motivation to created detailed design was high

-Communication within the Design Team significantly improved - the process fostered a ore collaborative approach in the team
+Communication within the Design Team significantly improved - the process fostered a more collaborative approach in the team

 Product and Development stakeholders easily understood the design as the materials communicated it effectively, deepening the relationship

 Moving into agile delivery I spent time working with Development to determine the most expedient way to specify design, aiming to make it as easy as possible to implement and get what was built as close as possible to what we’d specified.
-I also worked with Product to make a ‘Definition of Ready’ - what design collateral needs to be in place before a story is ready to be taken into a sprint to ensure design enabled development as much as possible.
+I also worked with the Product owner to create a ‘Definition of Ready’, specifying what design collateral must be in place for a story to be taken into a sprint to ensure design enabled development as much as possible.

 Following the initial MVP release, we continued iterating the design with new functionality, enhancements and bug fixes in fortnightly releases.
 Added features included Group chat, Media sharing and Video calling through to 2017.
 Eventually we even got the developers to build the structural animations after I managed to persuade them that they could actually do it and that it would add value.
 Most recently we revamped the on-boarding process across the service, redesigned tu.com, the homepage for the service (now off-line), and adapted the registration process to make it available from O2, Movistar and Vivo TU web pages.